STATEMENT by John BARCLAY, Public Accountant, Inverness.

 I. Under sheep farming at present

 II.
-Under mixed farming with one acre in ten under tillage
+Under mixed farming with one acre in ten under

 Remarks